okta/samples-nodejs-express-4/README.md

 ## Introduction

-This tutorial will demonstrate how to use OAuth 2.0 and OpenID Connect to add authentication to an [Express](http://expressjs.com/) app.
+This tutorial will demonstrate how to use OAuth 2.0 and OpenID Connect to add authentication to a NodeJs/express-4 application.

 ### 1. Login Redirect